Dodge Viper: Concept cars

-Ten years after the first Viper Concept was revealed, the 2000 GTS-R concept was shown.
-Osamu Shikado was responsible for the vehicle's exterior which is 3 inches lower and 2 inches wider than the production Viper at the time.
+In 2000, Dodge showcased the Viper GTS-R Concept.
+Japanese designer Osamu Shikado was responsible for the vehicle's exterior which was three inches lower and two inches wider than the production Viper at the time.
 Shikado used race-inspired lines with an aggressive stance.
-Most of these design cues were adapted to the 2003 ZB I generation Viper along with the interior.
+Most of these design cues were adapted to the ZB I generation Viper along with the interior.
 These included a higher belt line, a side gill, 'bump-up' rear fender shape, and a more defined side crease.
 Viewed from above, the front-to-rear stripe became tapered.
 Unlike most concepts, the 2000 Viper Concept was made as a complete car.
 It features a complete functional interior with air conditioning, adjustable pedals, and a premium sound system.
 Only one was ever made featuring a dry-sump V10 engine producing 500 hp, fifty more than the then outgoing model, and 500 lbft of torque.
 The body is a single molded carbon-fiber shell, with some subtle changes compared with the then outgoing model.
 An inch and a half has been taken out between the sill and the roof, which together with a chassis sitting two inches lower, gives the car a lower profile.
 Three inches have been added to the wheelbase and two inches to the track.
 The doors have also been lengthened, which combined with the longer wheelbase makes entry and exit from the car easier.
 Brakes are 14-inch ventilated discs with four-piston calipers.
 The front has the 19-inch wheels with P285/30 ZR Goodyear tires up front and 20-inch rear wheels with P335/30 ZR tires.